ryentes/dplyrr/README.md

-# dplyrr - Tools for improvement of experience on dplyr with databases
+# dplyrr - Utilities for comfortable use of dplyr with databases
 Koji MAKIYAMA

-## Overview
+## 1. Overview

 `dplyr` is the most powerful package for data handling in R, and it has also the ability of working with databases([See Vignette](http://cran.rstudio.com/web/packages/dplyr/vignettes/databases.html)).
 But the functionalities of dealing with databases in `dplyr` is developing yet.